Just say: Yes!

 Channels

 In all previous analyses, the L4 Centre links to all other Centres except for the L1 Centre.
 However, we will not take the Channel pattern for granted.
 As additional Centres are identified, possible direct influences and interactions will be explored and, if present, named.
-For now there is just one Centre with potential links.
+For now there is just one Centre with potential links in all directions.

-Having given an initial "Yes!" to , it becomes necessary to appreciate specific implications, which could potentially turn the response to "No".
+Having given an initial "Yes!" to , it becomes necessary to appreciate specific implications, which could potentially turn your response to "No!
+Never!".
+If it is indeed a challenge, then courage is required.